 In addition to University tuition and fees, the student majoring in nursing assumes financial responsibility for the following: uniforms, other clinical accessories and equipment, immunizations, drug, and criminal background screening, personal computers, and Texas Board of Nursing application fees.
 The student must also provide his or her own transportation.
 Information regarding required tuition and fees and length of program is included in this catalog.

 Honors Scholar Program

 The College of Nursing provides the opportunity for students to participate in the Texas Woman’s University Honors Scholar Program.
 The program seeks to develop scholars with excellent technological, writing, and research skills, as well as clinical expertise.
 These skills will be developed through both enhanced course work and experiential learning in the college as well as related health care agencies.
 To participate, students must meet the Texas Woman’s University Honors Scholar Criteria.
-All applicants who are currently participating in the Honors Scholar Program at TWU and meet the minimum requirements for admission to upper-division nursing courses are automatically granted admission to upper-division nursing courses.
+All applicants who are currently participating in the Honors Scholar Program at TWU and meet the requirement of a 3.5 GPA are automatically granted admission to upper-division nursing courses.

 The College of Nursing offers work leading to the Master of Science in Nursing, Doctor of Philosophy, and Doctor of Nursing Practice degrees in nursing.
 For further information see the Graduate Catalog.
 See chart of TWU NURS courses to the Field of Study Blocked Curriculum Grid that demonstrates transferability of courses through the Workforce Education Course Manual (WECM).